couds/react-bulma-components/README.md

 You can find the Storybook of all components [here](https://couds.github.io/react-bulma-components/)

+### NOTES:

+I will be releasing soon the version 2.0.0 in which I will drop the support of react < 16. this will add the bulma generic helpers as props to all components and refactor all the components (that make sense) to functional ones.

 ### To Install

 ```npm install react-bulma-components``` or ```yarn add -E react-bulma-components```